 Designing Secure IoT Gateways for Pharma Logistics

-The IoT gateway is the hardened compute boundary between uncontrolled sensor hardware and the compliance-grade data lake.
+The IoT gateway is the hardened compute boundary between uncontrolled sensor hardware and the compliance-grade data store.
 It aggregates heterogeneous sensor data, enforces cryptographic integrity, and bridges isolated warehouse OT networks with enterprise platforms.
-Designing secure gateways for pharmaceutical logistics requires aligning hardware root-of-trust mechanisms, deterministic data routing, and validated audit controls — and getting these decisions wrong at the gateway layer propagates compliance defects across every downstream system.
+Because the gateway is the first place a transient temperature packet becomes a durable electronic record, it is also the first place FDA 21 CFR Part 11 §11.10(a) system-validation and §11.10(e) audit-trail obligations attach — and getting these decisions wrong at the gateway propagates compliance defects into every downstream system.
+For the wider architectural picture, this page sits beneath Pharmaceutical Cold Chain Architecture & Compliance Foundations.

 Hardware Root-of-Trust and Network Isolation